 I left the Museum of London in April 2019, and returned to my hometown Birmingham with my family.
 A new start.
 A new chapter.

-I’m currently working freelance, including for Argentea Gallery in the glorious Jewellery Quarter.
-I am Co-Director for a new Community Interest Company Developed in Birmingham CIC.
+I’m currently freelancing in a number of aspects of the photography sector, ranging from consultancy for active photographers to curating for Argentea Gallery in the glorious Jewellery Quarter and at present for Sampad as an Exhibitions Assistant.
+I am also Co-Director for a new Community Interest Company Developed in Birmingham CIC.

-For the first time in a long time, I’m also scoping out a personal photographic project – exploring the vast green space that is Sutton Park.
+For the first time in a long time, I’m also undertaking a personal photographic project – exploring the vast green space that is Sutton Park.
+This is supported by Arts Council England having been awarded a Developing Your Creative Practice Grant for 2021/22.